 Get Some Rest, Just Like God

-What comes to your mind when you think of summer?
+What comes to your mind when you think of resting?

-Maybe it’s sunshine, swimming pools, the beach, fishing, golf, walks by the water, taking a vacation, going to camp, ice cream, good food and much more!
-Hopefully, somewhere in that list though, you add the word REST.
+Maybe it’s sunshine, swimming pools, the beach, fishing, golf, walks by the water, taking a vacation, going to camp, ice cream, good food, and much more!

 Of course, the way we answer that beginning question is dependent upon what we have going on and what season of life we are in.
-But, for all of us, at some point, we hopefully have some type of intentional rest carved into the summer months.
+But, for all of us, at some point, we hopefully have some type of intentional rest carved into our lives.

 We ALL NEED to get away and rest!
 We also just need to take some time to rest during our normal schedules and on the weekends.
 Unfortunately, this is something a lot of us are not very good at.
 Culture often feeds us the lie that we aren’t living to the fullest if we aren’t going non-stop, filling up our calendars, and constantly working long hours.